 That’s where unoccupied property insurance, and particularly unoccupied building insurance, come to the rescue.
-These would even cover the high cost that could come if an innocent member of the public is injured in your property while it’s unoccupied.
+These would even cover the high cost that could come if an member of the public is injured in your property while it’s not being lived in.
 Covered by the public liability section of the policy, it could end up saving you thousands of pounds.

 For many holidaymakers, this is a frustrating situation that causes stress and worries at what should be an enjoyable time.

-Unfortunately, even if you leave the property vacant for just a day longer than is stated in the policy agreement, many insurance providers are unwilling to continue to provide cover.
+Unfortunately, even if you leave the property vacant for just a day longer than is stated in the policy agreement, many insurance providers are unwilling to continue to give cover.

-Thankfully a temporary insurance policy is flexible and you can customise the policy to best suit your needs and budget by selecting the level of cover you require and the duration you want.
+Thankfully, temporary house insurance for unoccupied homes is flexible and you can customise the policy to best suit your needs and budget, by selecting the level of cover you require and the duration you want.

 From 7 days to one month, you get exactly the short term buildings insurance you need – no more or no less.

 It’s ideal for extended holidays, business trips and family emergencies.
-So Instead of worrying about what will happen to your home and contents while you’re away, get temporary insurance for your unoccupied property and know that you’re covered.
+So Instead of worrying about what will happen to your home and contents while you’re away, get contents and building insurance for your unoccupied house and know that you’re covered.

-There are different levels of cover you can get with a short term unoccupied home insurance policy depending on your circumstances.
+There are different levels of cover you can get through building insurance for an unoccupied house, depending on your circumstances.

-The ‘building’ is defined as the home and the decorations including fixtures and fittings attached to the home which you own or are legally responsible for.
+The ‘building’ is defined as the home and the decorations, including fixtures and fittings attached to the home which you own or are legally responsible for.

 Neither of these lists is exhaustive and other exclusions will apply.
 Consult your policy wording for more detailed information.